LeeWhite187/OGA.KeyMgmt/README.md

 ## Description
 This library contains an in-memory (and persistable) keystore for processes that need to use or share encryption keys.
+It can be used as a process-wide, in-memory keystore, that holds keys, retrieved from a central secret authority.
+Or, it can manage keys that are stored in JSON or a file (saved in JSON format).

 ## Features
 The following is a list of key object and keystore features: